atch2203/blog/src/content/blog/8bit computer.md

-## Addendum: designing the computer
+## Addendum: designing the computer and debugging